Learn

 Walk-On Offers

 Not all student-athletes will earn an athletic scholarship when they receive a roster spot.
 Some student-athletes will also be offered walk-on positions.
 Knowing the differences between walk-on offers and athletic scholarship offers is essential as you narrow down your target list.
+With the introduction of roster limits as part of the new NCAA settlement, many have speculated that walk-on opportunities will be severely diminished due to less flexibility with roster sizes.

 What is a Preferred Walk-On Offer?